cbg-ethz/V-pipe/_col_heroCarousel/slide-gettingstarted.md

 ---
 title: An introduction to V-pipe
 description: |
-  Virus populations exist as heterogeneous ensembles of genomes either within hosts in clinical samples or among hosts in environmental samples.
-  V-pipe is a computational pipeline for analyzing virus next-generation sequencing (NGS) data, specializing in samples of mixed viral populations.
+  V-pipe is a computational pipeline for processing viral next-generation sequencing data and analyzing mixed virus populations.
 image: assets/img/virus-1.webp
 cta:
   text: Get Started with V-pipe